plfa/plfa.github.io/src/plfa/part2/Inference.lagda.md

 constructors can be overloaded while other defined names cannot --- here by _overloaded_ we mean that the same name can be used for constructors of different types.
-Constructors are typed by inheritance, and so the name is available when resolving the constructor, whereas variables are typed by synthesis, and so each variable must have a unique type.
+Constructors are typed by inheritance, and so the type is available when resolving the constructor, whereas variables are typed by synthesis, and so each variable must have a unique type.